baopham/gopush/README.md

 Usage:
 ------
-List your restricted branches in `.gopush_restricted` - one branch per line.
+List your restricted branches in [.gopush.json](gopush.json.example).
 The file can be in the current project or parent directory.
 `gopush` will look from the current directory and continue up to `$HOME`.

 ```